 Sole F85 Alternatives

-Are you finding that the Sole F85 might not be the right model?
-There are two alternatives that perform equally well but may be more suitable for your needs.
+If you are finding from our Sole F85 Review that the Sole F85 Folding Treadmill might not be the right model for you, there are two alternatives that perform equally well but may be more suitable for your needs.